 Your start-up costs could include equipment and installation, a vehicle, road tax and insurance, premises, fixtures and fittings, initial stock or materials, launch marketing and advertising items, legal and professional fees, possibly a licence, maybe staff uniforms, etc.

 Premises-related costs can provide a shock for less-experienced business people.
-First you have to find them, possibly refit and redecorate them, maybe make them safe, secure or legally compliant.
+First you have to find premises, possibly refit and redecorate them, maybe make them safe, secure or legally compliant.

 If you decide to rent, a landlord will expect a deposit and rent upfront.
 You might also have to pay a service charge.